 Employees should only have to pay income taxes on the wages they earn and certain taxable fringe benefits.
 Expenses incurred by employees in the course of business should be costs incurred by the employer, not by its employees.

-If the employer establishes a written accountable plan, and the employees submit properly documented expenses under that plan, then the reimbursements are not taxable income.
+If the employer establishes a written accountable plan, and the employees submit properly documented expenses under that plan, then the reimbursements shouldn’t count as taxable income.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.